No. 2 Wake Forest heads into weekend series at Pitt after beating Liberty

-Second-ranked Wake Forest, running away with the Atlantic Coast Conference's Atlantic Division, heads out of town for the second straight weekend for a matchup with Pitt, which is on a two-game losing streak and is near the bottom of the league's Coastal Division.
+The second-ranked Wake Forest baseball team, running away with the ACC's Atlantic Division, heads out of town for the second straight weekend for a matchup with Pitt, which is on a two-game losing streak and is near the bottom of the league's Coastal Division.

 The Demon Deacons (32-5, 14-3 ACC) rallied on Wednesday night to take a 7-4 victory over Liberty in a non-conference game.
 Nick Kurtz hit a two-run home run as part of a four-run, seventh-inning rally.

-Lucas Costello led off the seventh with a single to center and came home on Kurtz's 11th home run of the year.
-Justin Johnson followed with an RBI-single and a sacrifice fly from Bennett Lee capped the comeback.
+Lucas Costello led off the seventh with a single to center and came home on Kurtz's 11th homer of the year.
+Justin Johnson followed with an RBI single and a sacrifice fly from Bennett Lee capped the comeback.

 Derek Crum threw just eight pitches in the eighth inning, recording two strikeouts.
 Camden Minacci, the last of Wake Forest's six pitchers, also recorded two strikeouts and worked around a leadoff walk in the ninth to pick up his 10th save.
 Will Ray (1-1) got the win despite getting only one out and throwing six pitches in the seventh inning.